BenderV/ada/README.md

 - **Integration with Postgres**: Connect Ada with your existing Postgres database.
 - **Powered by OpenAI's GPT-4**: Experience cutting-edge AI-driven interactions.

+## Demo

+Seeing is believing!
+Check out our [2 min demo video](https://www.youtube.com/watch?v=rh8CWB0ClOc) to see Ada in action.

 ## Pre-requisites

 1. PostgreSQL installed and running.